antofic/GraphCodable/Docs/UserGuide.md

 }
 ```

-Note: Reference types can also make use of the `GIdentifiable`protocol (see the next chapter) where for some reason it is necessary to define an identity other than the one derived from *ObjectIdentifier* or to "undefine" their identity by make the  `gcodableID`  property return `nil`.
+**Note**: Reference types can also make use of the `GIdentifiable`protocol (see the next chapter) where for some reason it is necessary to define an identity other than the one derived from *ObjectIdentifier* or to "undefine" their identity by make the  `gcodableID`  property return `nil`.

 #### Value types identity

 Value types usually don't have an identity.
-In analogy to the `Identifiable` system protocol, GraphCodable allows to define an identity for archiving and dearchiving also for value types (by default they don't have one) adopting the `GIdentifiable` protocol:
+In analogy to the `Identifiable` system protocol, GraphCodable allows to define an identity for encoding and decoding also for value types (by default they don't have one) adopting the `GIdentifiable` protocol:

 ```swift
 public protocol GIdentifiable<GID> {